 Travel Guides / USA

-Ah, the Big Apple.
-Regularly voted as one of the world’s coolest cities, this cultural behemoth has given birth to some of the best music, arts, design, fashion… you name it, it's here.
+Ah, New York City, the Big Apple, the city that never sleeps.
+Regularly voted as one of the world’s coolest places to live, this cultural behemoth has given birth to some of the best music, arts, design, fashion… you name it, it's here.
+No wonder over eight million people call NYC home.
+But where exactly are the best neighbourhoods to visit on your USA working holiday?

 The most famous of these is the Apollo Theater – a legendary spot which opened back in 1914 and brought jazz, R&B, blues, soul, gospel and swing to a much larger audience.
 The music is still here and you can hear it all over Harlem.
 Add in trendy eateries, some fantastic nightlife and all manner of boutique stores, and you can see why this neck of the woods is one heck of a cool customer.